Skip to content

 ORCA

 Lifting and installation systems for offshore wind, with variants for fixed-foundation and floating platforms.
-Operates from smaller crane vessels widely available in the offshore oil and gas market.
+Operates from the smaller crane vessels widely available in the offshore oil and gas market.
+Approval in Principle from the American Bureau of Shipping for a 15 MW reference turbine, issued May 2024.

 Foundation tie-in